 As a result of the COVID-19 pandemic, we have temporarily closed all our offices (including our corporate headquarters) globally and implemented certain travel restrictions, both of which have disrupted and could continue to disrupt how we operate our business, including limiting certain of our sales and marketing plans and requiring us to manage an entire workforce remotely.
 Our workforce has had to spend a significant amount of time working from home, which could impact their productivity.
 Moreover, the conditions caused by the COVID-19 pandemic have had and could continue to have an adverse effect on the ability or willingness of existing and potential advertisers to use our services for advertising.
 Further, we may not be able to recognize revenue, collect payment or generate future revenue from advertisers, including from those that have been or may be forced to close their businesses or are otherwise impacted by the economic downturn.
-The pandemic has, and could continue to, adversely affect our business, growth rate, financial performance and stock price.
-Additionally, volatility in capital markets could affect the values of our cash equivalents and marketable securities or our ability to dispose of them to fund future working capital needs.
+The pandemic has, and could affect the values of our cash equivalents and marketable securities or our ability to dispose of them to fund future working capital markets could affect the values of our cash equivalents and marketable securities or our ability to dispose of them to fund future working capital needs.
+Although we are continuing to invest in our strategic priorities, we are actively monitoring and adjusting our spending in light of the evolving business environment resulting from the COVID-19 pandemic.
+In addition to reduced travel expenses and the shift to virtual events, we continue to monitor our hiring rate and marketing expenses.
+If we are not able to successfully manage our spending and investment it could have a material adverse effect on our balance sheet, business, results of operations and future growth.

 Further, the COVID-19 pandemic and the related shelter in place order has led to an increase in Pinner engagement.
 As a result, engagement as well as metrics such as revenues, operating margins and other financial and operating data, may not be indicative of results for future periods.
+The pandemic may also have the effect of heightening many of the other risks described in this "Risk Factor" section.

-We are currently unable to accurately predict the full impact that the COVID-19 pandemic will have on our results of operations, financial condition, liquidity and cash flows due to numerous uncertainties, including the severity and transmission rate of the virus, the extent and effectiveness of containment actions and other public health measures and the impact of these and other factors on our employees, customers, partners and vendors.
+We are currently unable to accurately predict the full impact that the COVID-19 pandemic will have on our results of operations, financial condition, liquidity and cash flows due to numerous uncertainties, including the severity and transmission rate of the virus, duration of the pandemic, the extent and effectiveness of containment actions and other public health measures and the impact of these and other factors on our employees, customers, partners and vendors.